-The Wawel Cathedral has been the burial place of Polish monarchs since the late XI century and the main site of burials of Polish kings since the XIV century.
-Some time earlier in the XIV century it also obtained the function of the one and only coronation site for Polish kings and it remained so until the fall of Poland in the late XVIII century.
-Since then it has remained the burial place for Poland’s national heroes, grand poets and great statesmen.
+You’ll find that Wawel Cathedral is the burial place of Polish monarchs since the late XI century.
+Also, it’s the main site of burials of Polish Kings since the XIV century.
+Some time earlier in the XIV century saw it obtaining the function of the only coronation site for Polish Kings and this was so until the fall of Poland in the late XVIII century.
+You’ll see that since then, it is the burial place for Poland’s national heroes, grand poets and great statesmen.

 Wawel Cathedral Info